 Nearly all cases show lesions in the cerebellum (93-100%) 1,3, particularly of the cerebellar dentate nuclei.
 There is slightly less frequent involvement of corpus callosum, midbrain, pons, and/or medulla.

-A majority of cases (86%) show a characteristic pattern of bilateral symmetric involvement of the dentate nuclei, vestibular nuclei, and a focal area of the tegmentum and the superior olivary nucleus 3.
+A majority of cases (86%) show a characteristic pattern of bilateral symmetric involvement of the dentate nuclei, vestibular nuclei, and a focal area of the tegmentum in the superior olivary nucleus 3.

 - T2: bilateral, symmetric, hyperintense signal